Deification of Captain Shin

 . . . the Capitan had a bad cough for a long time, but refused to undergo European medical treatment, preferring to send to China for a Doctor.
 About three months ago, what appeared to be an abscess in the lungs burst, and after that, to all appearance, he improved, although he was never so hearty as he had before the Kwala Lumpur Spirit Farms passed into the hands of the Hokiens, which it did this last new year . . .

 We have reasons to suppose that Yap Ah Loy was a very fit man and he should not have died at the age of 48.
-But his lungs were affected by excessive exposure to soots and fumes in the Great Fire of 1881 and despite many months of attempts to recover, he was unable to regain his health.
+It is likely that his lungs were affected by excessive exposure to soots and fumes in the Great Fire of 1881 and despite many months of attempts to recover, he was unable to regain his health.
 Thus celestial power was resorted to.

 1. See SSSY (1989) Kuala Lumpur Sin Sze Si Ya Temple 125th anniversary commemorative special issue 吉隆坡仙四師爺廟慶祝一百二十五周年紀念特刊, p.
 179. The inscription was commissioned in 1931, approximately 4 years after the death of Chan Sow Lin.
 The finished product, however, was dated 民國21年12月吉日 (i.e. between 27 December 1932 and 25 January 1933).
 Interestingly, the name of the Temple was rendered as the Palace of the Counsel 師爺宮 in the inscription.
 In fact, this was also the name used by Nanyang Siang Pau in 1931.
 And it was in continuous use by the same newspaper until in 1939, when it started to use the Palace of the 4th Heavenly Counsel 仙四師爺宮.
 It is not known if the change is related to the renovation works incepted in 1938 (民國27年).